Diving Into Org Mode

 Now that an agenda view has been created, the following commands can used on the items:

-prompts for an action to be performed on all the previously marked entries.
+org-agenda-bulk-toggle(-all)toggles marks on entries for bulk editing, andorg-agenda-bulk-actionprompts for an action to be performed on all the previously marked entries.

-does the same and it removes all buffers loaded by Emacs for the creation of the agenda.
+org-agenda-quitquits agenda and removes the buffer, andorg-agenda-exitdoes the same and it removes all buffers loaded by Emacs for the creation of the agenda.

 Markup